Namanj/Mortgage-Market-Tri-Analysis/README.md

 ### Results
 The cost function strikes a balance between clustering of office locations vs spreading them out
+Here we can see the cost function is able to recommend 'n' globally optimal office locations:
 <p align="center">
   <img src='/images/UP_visualized.png'  width="700"  height="600">
 </p>